dakk/qlasskit/docs/source/howitworks.rst

 Compiler
 ------------
-The boolean expressions are then being fed to the `qlasskit.compiler`` which translates boolean expressions to invertible circuits, introducing auxiliary qubits.
+The boolean expressions are then being fed to the `qlasskit.compiler`` which compiles boolean expressions to invertible circuits, introducing auxiliary qubits.
 In this step, the compiler will automatically uncompute auxiliary qubits in order to reduce the number of qubits needed and the circuit footprint.